NeowayLabs/gootstrap/README.md

 to build and run tests directly on your host too if you want (autocomplete and code navigation will also work properly in vendored dependencies).

+Also be aware that gootstrap WILL overwrite files if it finds files with the same name, so have everything commited before running it.
+Files that are unknown to gootstrap will be left alone.